ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

 ![](./image/CBCT_recon_TMI.png)

 ## Updated Feature
 We have provide a new `angle2vec` function in `models/render.py` that incorporates both `PrimaryAngle` and `SecondaryAngle`, which are commonly used in real-world CBCT scanning system.
 You may refer to [DICOM Geometry](https://dicom.innolitics.com/ciods/x-ray-angiographic-image/xa-positioner/00181510) for more details about these two angles.
-And in our paper (DRR simulation for simulated datasets), we only consider about `PrimaryAngle` (rotation angle in our paper), assuming `SecondaryAngle` is set to zero by default.
+And in our paper (DRR simulation for simulated datasets), we only consider about `PrimaryAngle` (rotation angle in our paper), assuming `SecondaryAngle` is set to zero by default. `SecondaryAngle` could also be applied for Computed Laminography (CL) imaging, just setting `SecondaryAngle` as the oblique angle.

 ## Setup
 First clone this repo.
 And then set up an environment and install packages.
 We use single A100 80G GPU card for training.
 Make sure you have enough resources.